How to start selling products online

 - Buy now/pay later: Afterpay

-Here a few tutorial videos we found most helpful for each:
+Here are a few tutorial videos we found most helpful for each:

 HELPFUL HINTS TO GET STARTED

-Everyone in our team has invested in planning before selling online, and although we all had different styles to journal and plan (find what works for you) we noticed our areas of planning had a lot a lot in common, below is a list of areas worth researching.
+Everyone in our team has invested in planning before selling online.
+Although we all had different styles to journal and plan (find what works for you) we noticed our areas of planning had a lot in common.
+Below is a list of areas worth researching.

 MARKETING AND PROMOTIONS

-Once you have created a way for people to buy your product online, the next step would be to plan how people can find them, fall in love and buy your products.
-A lot of the focus for marketing online is through social media platforms, the most popular being Facebook, Instagram and LinkedIn or anywhere your target customers like to spend their time.
+Once you have created a way for people to buy your product online, the next step would be to plan how people can find them, and fall in love and buy your products.
+A lot of the focus for marketing online is through social media platforms.
+The most popular being Facebook, Instagram and LinkedIn or anywhere your target customers like to spend their time.
 Below are a few ways you can use to market online:

-Cross promotion: Similar to a collaboration but instead of promoting one product you are promoting two products or services that don't compete with each other to join power in increasing interest in your products.
+Cross-promotion: Similar to collaboration but instead of promoting one product you are promoting two products or services that don't compete with each other to join power in increasing interest in your products.

 Sales and offers: Everyone loves a great bargain when something goes on sale, but many brands are now moving away from discounts as this can make it hard to sell your products at full price if you do sales too often.
 Offers are a popular way to keep your shop looking premium.
 Popular offers used by shops are free shipping, up-selling (the more you buy, the more you save), package deals (offering products together at a package price, less than ordering separately) or a free gift (spend over this amount and get a free sticker with your order).
 The aim for sales and offers is to help you sell more and get more profit from each order while also making it more interesting to order from you.

-An affordable way to start testing is to ask if a reposter or influencer if they would be open to post for free for sending free product to them or if you gave them a discount code (this helps them reward their community to keep interest).
+An affordable way to start testing is to ask if a reposter or influencer if they would be open to post for free product or if you gave them a discount code (this helps them reward their community to keep interest).
 Be creative and start with smaller reposters and influencers which may be more flexible.